 I don't harass the other champion until he start the hostilities or until i'm level 3.
 Unpon reaching level 3, I start harassing with Command: Attack, Command: Dissonance and my auto attack.
 Even tho my auto attack is weak, with Orianna's passive, it will hurt the enemy.
 I might get counter harassed but with my hp regen and my potion I can stay longer than anyone who bought a doran's something.
 At level 5, I trie to get that early kill but even if I fail, I willl opefully be able to send him back home thus gaining a moneytary and experience advantage.

-Now I go back to base and hopefully, I have enough for my Philosopher's stone, my Boots of Speed and, best case scenario, my Needlessly Large Rod.
+Now I go back to base and hopefully, I have enough for my Philosopher's stone, my Boots and, best case scenario, my Needlessly Large Rod.
 In the case that I have enough for only two things, I would probably get the philosopher's stone and the Needlessly Large Rod.
 Offense over defense, that is my motto.

 In the best scenario, I come back to my lane and i utterly start killing the enemy champ.
 So much that he changes lanes.
 Its also the time when I really start to farm.
 I can start thinking about ganks but without Ionian Boots of Lucidity, it is pretty hard to achieve a good gank.
 Once I finish my Rabadon's Deathcap, early game is uselly over and I have a couple of kills.